 For example, help your child learn how to prioritize and focus on the activities he or she really enjoys—maybe not three sports all at the same time!
 Limit your child’s access to caffeine—remember it’s in chocolate, too.
 Make sure the bedroom is cool and dark.
 Set a regular, relaxing nighttime routine.
 Most important, keep TV and computers out of the bedroom, and turn off all screens at least 30 minutes before bedtime.
 Whether it comes from a bulb or a smartphone, light promotes wakefulness.1,2

 If your child isn’t getting enough sleep, it’s also important to rule out a sleep disorder or other medical condition.
 Snoring can be a sign of sleep apnea in kids, not just in adults.4 I’d be glad to talk over your concerns or maybe its time to make an appointment with the pediatrician.
+Also suggest to use hughesairco.com air conditioning gilbert to be more comfort in your bed and feel the air while sleeping.

 Article Courtesy of Health Mart